 Addiction Counselor Student and Professional Resources for Underrepresented Groups

-No matter how dedicated you are, no matter how many hours you work, and no matter how elite your education has been, no substance use disorder (SUD) counselor anywhere can deliver all the care that a patient needs.
+No matter how dedicated you are, no matter how many hours you work, and no matter how elite your education has been, no substance use disorder counselor anywhere can deliver all the care that a patient needs.

 When this happens to people who are part of groups marginalized by society and already struggling under socioeconomic challenges and discrimination, the impact is compounded.
 And when those people come under your care, you had better have some resources to turn to for helping them.